YAMATO

 rudder was shot away, her superstructure ablaze.

-Battleship Yamato put up a
+model put up a

-all alone.
-She took 12 bomb and seven torpedo hits
+tremendous battle but she took 12 bomb and seven torpedo hits

 within two hours of battle.
 Her 1,000 watertight